flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 ## FastText Embeddings

-FastText Embeddings can give you vectors for out of vocabulary words by using the sub-word information.
-If you want to use this functionality with Flair, try out the FastTextEmbeddings class.
+FastText Embeddings can give you vectors for out of vocabulary(oov) words by using the sub-word information.
+To use this functionality with Flair, use `FastTextEmbeddings` class as shown:

 ```python
 from flair.embeddings import FastTextEmbeddings